EliseWindbloom/VMD-Automatic-Lip-Synchronization/README.md

 ## Setup

 1. Download this repository (Click "Code" button -> Download Zip, or alternately use git) and unzip it on your pc.
+Download the files in the Requirements section of this ReadMe.

 2. **On the Miku Miku Moving zip file, Right click -> Properties -> click on unblock.
 Do this to Lipsyncloid plugin zip file and VMDConverter zip file as well(this will keep windows from blocking things like the dlls).**